Generative adversarial network: Mode collapse

 GANs often suffer from mode collapse where they fail to generalize properly, missing entire modes from the input data.
 For example, a GAN trained on the MNIST dataset containing many samples of each digit might only generate pictures of digit 0.
-This was named in the first paper as the "Helvetica scenario".
+This was termed "the Helvetica scenario".

 One way this can happen is if the generator learns too fast compared to the discriminator.
 If the discriminator $D$ is held constant, then the optimal generator would only output elements of $\arg\max_x D(x)$.
 So for example, if during GAN training for generating MNIST dataset, for a few epochs, the discriminator somehow prefers the digit 0 slightly more than other digits, the generator may seize the opportunity to generate only digit 0, then be unable to escape the local minimum after the discriminator improves.

 Some researchers perceive the root problem to be a weak discriminative network that fails to notice the pattern of omission, while others assign blame to a bad choice of objective function.
 Many solutions have been proposed, but it is still an open problem.

 Even the state-of-the-art architecture, BigGAN (2019), could not avoid mode collapse.
 The authors resorted to "allowing collapse to occur at the later stages of training, by which time a model is sufficiently trained to achieve good results".